psas/procedure-book/README.md

 This helps keep the repo small and reduce load times.
 It can make a big difference when you're in the desert, sipping data through a 3G cell connection.

-Check out [TODO.md](/TODO) if you're looking for ways to contribute.
+Check out `TODO.md` in the repo if you're looking for ways to contribute.

 ## Building Locally
 These dependencies should all be available on your package manager of choice: